beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

 Beaker 0.17 (tentative)
 -----------------------

-Planned release date (tentative): late March 2014
+Planned release date (tentative): late April/early May 2014

 The tentative focus of Beaker 0.17 is to implement an improved system details page in the Beaker web UI, as the Beaker 0.15 release not only